metaforx/djangocms-rest/docs/reference/pages.rst

 * Pages can be retrieved as a nested tree structure or a list of pages with pagination support

 .. note::
     This does only return page meta informaiton.
-To retrieve the page content, you need to use the :doc:`Placeholders API <placeholders>`.
+To retrieve the page content, you need to use the :doc:`Placeholders <placeholders>`.

 .. warning::
     Fetching a deeply nested tree of pages can be very slow for large page sets.
 Use the :ref:`Pages List API <list-pages-paginated>` instead.